hayoungjungg/COS568-DistLM-SP26/README.md

   pip install numpy scipy scikit-learn tqdm pytorch_transformers apex
   ```
   - If you are using GPUs, install the appropriate PyTorch [here](https://pytorch.org/get-started/locally/).
--  You are only required to fine-tune RTE  (one of the datasets within GLUE) in this assignment, which has been downloaded in `/proj/cos568proj2-PG0/glue_data`.
+-  You are only required to fine-tune RTE  (one of the datasets within GLUE) in this assignment, use the python script `download_glue_data.py` to download the dataset.
 If you are not running experiments via CloudLab, use this command to download datasets within GLUE:
     ```bash
     mkdir glue_data
     python3 download_glue_data.py --data_dir glue_data